KPMG-Mike/html-css-intro/README.md

 > Clicking the 'Use this template' button is similar to forking the repository except that you don't get the previous commit history from the source repository like you would when forking the repository.

 4) Once a copy of this repository is in your GitHub space, you can clone your copy to your local development environment or fork it in a cloud IDE such as CloudSandbox.

+## Branches

+- step-01-initialize

+> This branch includes an index.html file with a base HTML template (html, head, title, body).
+This step introduces the basic structure of an HTML page and leads into common HTML elements.

+- step-02-html

+> This branch introduces common HTML elements (e.g. h1, p, img, div, footer, ul, ol, etc.) populated in index.html.

+- step-03-css

+> This branch includes CSS files to introduce approaches for page layout and styling.

+- final-solution

+> This branch reflects the workshop content in a completed state.

 ## CodeSandbox